sothmann/sothmann.github.io/_posts/2016-04-04-my-thoughts-on-typescript.md

 adds the missing pieces.
 The combination of Babel and Flow comes really close to what TypeScript offers, and the syntax should be almost identical.
-Babel and Flow are more popular in the React camp, while TypeScript is more popular in the Angular camp.
+Babel and Flow are more popular in the React camp, while TypeScript is more popular in the Angular camp (in fact Angular 2.0 is built with TypeScript, and TypeScript seems to be the recommended language for Angular 2.0 based app development).

 TypeScript is very well supported by various IDEs.
 Java developers - like me - will enjoy to use TypeScript with either Eclipse or IntelliJ IDEA.